 In short, no one wants to be looking back after an injury to determine how it could have been prevented.
 Think ahead and start with the obvious- Mop Up those spills!

-The Ramos Law Firm has been partnering with injured workers for a decade, recovering millions of dollars for people in-need, and we are happy to share what we have learned about workplace injury.
-For questions about workers’ compensation and on-the-job injury, call us for a free consultation.
+Ramos & Law has been partnering with injured workers for a decade, recovering millions of dollars for people in-need, and we are happy to share what we have learned about workplace injury.
+For questions about workers’ compensation and an on-the-job injury, call us for a free consultation.